Elvis Costello: Education and decision to pursue a career in music

-Costello was a well-behaved if sometimes argumentative student, but not generally an academically outstanding one.
+Costello was a well-behaved if sometimes argumentative student, but not generally an outstanding one.
 Not having scored well enough on his eleven-plus exams to go on to grammar school, he attended Archbishop Myers secondary modern school in Hounslow and then a comprehensive school in Everton, Liverpool, for sixth form.
 (Note: Some sources incorrectly state that Costello attended the grammar school St Francis Xavier's College, Liverpool.
 He did not.
 He attended Campion Catholic High School in Everton, Liverpool a comprehensive school that had previously shared a campus with St Francis Xavier's College when the combined schools were known as St Francis Xavier Bi-Lateral School.)
 Costello showed an early talent for writing.
 His mother told a journalist that, when Costello was 11 years old, his school entered him into a writing contest held by The Times intended for people aged 16 to 25, for which he won a prize.
 As he finished secondary school, he earned one A-level, in English, despite having made a firm decision to pursue a career in music a few months earlier and putting little effort into his final months of school.

 Although he never had any alternative career plan, Costello had previously been reluctant to commit to a career in music, partly because his upbringing had made him aware of the potential pitfalls involved.
 The shock of witnessing a teenage friend's death in a traffic accident changed his mind.
 He would later write, "Suddenly, everything but music seemed like a waste of precious time".

 Costello completed his formal education in 1972 and, still living at home with his mother, set out to find a job that would earn him a steady wage while he pursued a career in music.
 He soon took a job as a computer operator at the Midland Bank data centre, in the Merseyside town of Bootle, because, at £20 a week, it paid slightly better than other unskilled work he felt he was qualified for.
 (Note: Britain had no national minimum wage in 1972, but £20 a week, when adjusted for inflation, is approximately equal to 75% of the 2023 national minimum wage for 18- to 20-year-olds.)
 According to Costello, the job consisted of essentially manual labour such as mounting tape reels and loading punched cards.
 Because the job involved frequent periods of waiting for the mainframe computers to complete their tasks before beginning them on the next one, it gave Costello time to write songs while at work.
 Except for a few months in 1973 when he worked as a clerk at the Midland Bank Putney branch, he continued to work full-time as a computer operator until a few weeks before his first album was released in July 1977.